Outlier-robust subsampling techniques for persistent homology: Discussion

-PH landmark selection restricted to dimension 1 further outperformed dense core subsets showing that the method can capture richer information than just considering the $K$-th nearest neighbour as shown on the sphere-Laplace data set.
-On our other data sets, PH landmarks were outperformed by dense core subsets due to the fact that in these data sets the signal points tend to be located in denser parts of the data than noise points.
+Dimension 1 PH landmarks II further outperformed dense core subsets showing that the method can capture richer information than just considering the $K$-th nearest neighbour as shown on the sphere-Laplace dataset.
+On our other datasets, both versions of PH landmarks were outperformed by dense core subsets due to the fact that in these datasets the signal points tend to be located in denser parts of the data than noise points.
 Overall, however, we consider PH landmarks to be a more practical approach than dense core subsets since they only require the choice of one parameter, $\delta$.
-In contrast, when applying dense core subsets as suggested in~\cite{Adams2014}, one needs to choose the parameter $K$ to obtain a density estimate, followed by the number of densest points to be chosen from the data set, which are then used to obtain maxmin landmarks.
-In~\cite{deSilva2004}, the authors observed that when studying dense core subsets the choices of parameters can indeed result in strong topological differences in the selected point clouds.
-With only one parameter choice we expect PH landmarks to deliver more consistent results.
+In contrast, when applying dense core subsets as suggested in~\citep{Adams2014}, one needs to choose the parameter $K$ to obtain a density estimate, followed by the number of densest points to be chosen from the dataset, which are then used to obtain maxmin landmarks.
+In~\citep{deSilva2004}, the authors observed that when studying dense core subsets the choices of parameters can indeed result in strong topological differences in the selected point clouds.
+With only one parameter choice we expect both versions of PH landmarks to deliver more consistent results.

+In practice, we hypothesise that PH landmarks II using $out_{\text{PH}}^{1}(y)$ will lead to better results in high-dimensional data, especially in cases where signal data is sparse.
+The parameter $\delta$ would then have to be large enough to ensure that local PH in dimension 1 produces non-trivial barcodes for a large proportion of data points.
+For very large datasets with potentially high noise content, calculating $out_{\text{PH}}^{0,1,2}(y)$ or even a version restricted to dimension 0 for PH landmarks I could therefore be computationally advantageous.